genesluna/Cinesmac/README.md

-## Cinesmac - System for buying movie tickets
+## Cinesmac - Application for buying movie tickets

 Project developed for the object-oriented programming discipline of the Cesmac ADS course.